leonlinsx/minimal-mistakes/_posts/2020-07-22-gpt3-take-one.md

 ### Footnotes

 1.
-30. We're not exactly converting the words to binary representation, if that's what you were thinking.
-Instead, we're [using a word embedding such as word2vec](https://towardsdatascience.com/learn-how-recurrent-neural-networks-work-84e975feaaf7 "word2") to generate varying numerical representations
+30. We're not exactly converting the words to binary representation here, if that's what you were thinking.
+Instead, we're [using a word embedding such as word2vec](https://towardsdatascience.com/learn-how-recurrent-neural-networks-work-84e975feaaf7 "word2") to generate varying numerical representations of the words that can be used in the algorithms moving forward.
+True, at the end of the day everything's converted to binary, but that's not at this point of the process.
 31. Ok, so I'm pretty sure the first function actually has a [bias unit](https://ayearofai.com/rohan-5-what-are-bias-units-828d942b4f52 "bias"), so it also takes another input.
 But that overly complicates the main text explanation, so I'm leaving it out.
 40. You can verify this in the [GPT-3 paper page 8,](https://arxiv.org/pdf/2005.14165.pdf "paper") where they say "We use the same model and architecture as GPT-2, including the modified initialization, pre-normalization, and reversible tokenization described therein, with the exception that we use alternating dense and locally banded sparse attention patterns in the layers of the transformer, similar to the Sparse Transformer"
-41. This is the part of the transformer model where [they embed the word, and then calculate smaller query, key, and value vectors by mapping the embedded word vector on to a pre-trained weighted matrix.](https://youtu.be/S0KakHcj_rs?t=1083 "youtube") I'm not fully clear on what the query, key, and values represent, would suggest checking out the extra reading for more detail
+41. This is the part of the transformer model where [they embed the word, and then calculate smaller query, key, and value vectors by mapping the embedded word vector on to a pre-trained weighted matrix.](https://youtu.be/S0KakHcj_rs?t=1083 "youtube") I'm still not fully clear on what the query, key, and values represent after watching all this reading and video watching.
+I'd suggest checking out the extra resources for more detail to see for yourself.
+My current intuition is that it's a decomposition of the word into something that can carry the weight of the word, the weight when it's compared to another, and a lookup match.
 42. The first step was getting the query, key, value vectors.
 Then we take the dot product of the query vector with the key vectors of other words to see how much focus to place on other words.
-Then we divide by the dimension of the key vectors.
+Then we divide by the square root of the dimension of the key vectors.
 Then we do a [softmax function](https://towardsdatascience.com/softmax-function-simplified-714068bf8156 "soft").
 Then we take multiply the results by the value vectors.
 And finally we take the sum of all that, to get one final vector to use in the next part of the process.
 43. They use sine and cosine functions, see [page 6 of the original paper](https://arxiv.org/pdf/1706.03762.pdf "sin").
 They needed something periodic so that the model could extend to different interval lengths.
 44. See [page 8 of the paper, n layers](https://arxiv.org/pdf/2005.14165.pdf "gpt").
-I'm unsure if this is encoder plus decoder layers, in which case it'd be half of 96, or just the encoder layers.
+I'm unsure if this is encoder plus decoder layers, in which case it'd be half of 96, or the number of encoder and decoder layer pairs, meaning there are 96 of each.
 45. Technically there's another linear layer neural network and softmax layer [after the decoding layers](http://jalammar.github.io/illustrated-transformer/ "linear"), but have left out for simplicity.
 46. In the decoder, the outputs can only pay attention to output words that come before it, rather than the entire output sequence.
 This is known as "masking"
 47. Coincidentally the same as the number of repeat layers above, but doesn't have to be.
 Page 8 of the paper as well.
+48. Ok, this looks scary, and I spent a long time reading and watching the vids before understanding what was going on.
+To map this to the model we walked through, let's start from the left.
+We've got inputs, they get embedded.
+So far that's the same as how our words got converted to numbers at the start.
+Then we have "positional encoding", which is the addition of the position numbers that I skipped over.
+Then we enter this box that starts with "multi-head attention" - we know this, we went through that entire process.
+There's this "add & norm" box that refers to [layer normalisation](https://mlexplained.com/2018/11/30/an-overview-of-normalization-methods-in-deep-learning/ "norm") that you can think of as scaling the numbers.
+Then this goes to the "feed forward" box, which is the neural network mentioned to get to z\*.
+Then we normalise again.
+This larger box has Nx on the outside, indicating we repeat this N times as desired.
+On the right, we see the outputs, do the embedding and encoding, and then enter the big box.
+The steps in there are similar to the left, except we do "masked" multi-head attention, and also take the output from the left box.
+Repeeat N times as desired.
+This then goes through a linear layer and a softmax function to get output probabilities for what words to output.
+Phew.
-48. The post also links to a statistical analysis tool, GLTR, that would be doing something similar to the Zipf's law analysis mentioned earlier.
+49. The post also links to a statistical analysis tool, GLTR, that would be doing something similar to the Zipf's law analysis mentioned earlier.
-49. To be fair, it definitely looks the part.
+50. To be fair, it definitely looks the part.

 *If you liked this, sign up for my [finance and tech newsletter:](https://avoidboringpeople.substack.com/ "ABP")*